-For Achilles tendonitis or tendonosis, Dr. Bhuta may recommend over-the-counter anti-inflammatories, icing, and rest until the inflammation decreases.
+For Achilles tendonitis or tendonosis, the doctors may recommend over-the-counter anti-inflammatories, icing, and rest until the inflammation decreases.
 He may also suggest physical therapy to help improve form and function and prevent further damage.

-If your tendonitis or tendonosis is due to an abnormality in your foot, Dr. Bhuta can create custom orthotics for better foot support to promote healing and prevent further damage.
+If your tendonitis or tendonosis is due to an abnormality in your foot, the doctors can create custom orthotics for better foot support to promote healing and prevent further damage.

 Treatment for an Achilles rupture varies and may depend on your age, activity, and symptoms.
-Surgery isn’t always recommended for an Achilles rupture.
-Dr. Bhuta may suggest:
+Surgery isn’t always recommended for an Achilles rupture. the doctors may suggest:

-Dr. Bhuta is an expert surgeon and can repair your torn tendon when it’s appropriate.
-In either case, whether you have surgery or not, Dr. Bhuta recommends physical therapy after your Achilles rupture has healed to restore strength and function.
+The doctors are expert surgeons and can repair your torn tendon when it’s appropriate.
+In either case, whether you have surgery or not, the doctors recommend physical therapy after your Achilles rupture has healed to restore strength and function.